 Today I’m showing you how to edit food photos in Adobe Lightroom for iPad.
 The best thing about this software?
 It’s completely free to use!
 There is also a mobile version if you wish to edit your photos on your smartphone.

-The first thing we should always do when editing in Lightroom is to edit the tone curve.
+The first thing to do is to edit the tone curve.
 You can find the tone curve under the ‘light’ tab in Lightroom.

 Generally, you want to increase the whites and shadows, and decrease the blacks and highlights.
-This helps to increase the contrast in our photo and give it more dimension.
+This increases the overall contrast in our photo and gives it more dimension.

 Play around with the settings until you achieve your desired contrast.
-Sometimes I may decide to decrease the shadows if my photo is looking particularly flat.
+Sometimes I may decrease the shadows if my photo is looking particularly flat.
+You can also

 This is my FAVOURITE editing step: the HSL panel!
 You’ll find the HSL panel under the ‘colour’ tab in Lightroom.